DebjyotiPaul16/CheckName/README.md

 Files (lower case violation): 1
 ====================================
 ```
+#Command
 - **-x** It takes some folder names as comma separated values an exclude them from traversing.
          - if we specifically mention some filename it will only skip the input folder names form travering.
  ```
  checkname -x "node_modules,.git"
  ```